dwaite/multipass/draft-waite-multipass-retrieval.md

 credentials_requested:
 :     OPTIONAL.
 A dictionary of credential formats.
 The value of this dictionary is defined by the credential format, but MAY support `true` as a default configuration and MUST use `true` if no configuration is defined for a given credential format.
 An issuer takes this as advice, and MAY return more credentials than requested or omit requested credential formats.

-### Multipass Ticket Response
+### Multipass Container Response

-The multipass ticket response consists of a JSON {{JSON}} object body with keys representing the issuer statement and credentials.
+The multipass container response consists of a JSON {{JSON}} object body with keys representing the issuer statement and credentials.
 These values are used by the holder to assemble a multipass presentation.

 {: vspace="0"}
 issuer_statement: